Mercury Islands

 The Mercury Islands are a group of seven islands off the northeast coast of New Zealand's North Island.
 They are located 8 km off the coast of the Coromandel Peninsula, and 35 km northeast of the town of Whitianga.

 History

-Great Mercury Island (Ahuahu) was occupied by both early Māori and Pākehā.
+Great Mercury Island (Ahuahu) was settled early in Māori history, becoming a major site for toki (adze) quarry and manufacture, supporting a semi-permanent population.
+In Ngāti Porou traditions, the ancestor Paikea first arrived on the island after travelling from Hawaiki.
+The islands are within the modern day rohe of Ngāti Hei and the Ngāti Whanaunga hapū Ngāti Karaua.

+The islands were observed by James Cook in 1769, who named the islands, along with Mercury Bay on the Coromandel Peninsula, due to Cook observing the 1769 Transit of Mercury near the islands and the bay.
+In 1827, French explorer Dumont d’Urville sighted the islands, giving them the French name Iles d'Haussez.

 A settler claimed to have bought Great Mercury Island in 1839.
 Great Mercury (Ahuahu), Kawhitu or Stanley Island and Double Island (Moturehu) were purchased and taken as crown land in 1858–65.
 These included Whakakapua (7^{3} acres) and Kowhaka (21 acres) being purchased in January 1865.
 Despite inhabiting Ahuahu, the Ngati Hei were not consulted about this purchase.
+Under private ownership, the islands were farmed by Pākehā settlers, developing isolated cattle and sheep farms.

-A 2017 settlement recognized the Ngāti Hei as having a legitimate claim to Great Mercury Island.
+A 2017 settlement recognized that Ngāti Hei have a legitimate claim to Great Mercury Island.

 Description

 A true-colour image acquired by NASA's Terra satellite, on 23 October 2002.
 The Mercury Islands are just visible at top right, to the northeast of the Coromandel Peninsula.

 The main chain of the Mercury Islands consists of the large Great Mercury Island (also known as Ahuahu) to the west, Red Mercury Island (Whakau) to the east, and five much smaller islands between the two (Korapuki, Green, Atiu/Middle, Kawhitu/Stanley and Moturehu/Double Islands).
 All the islands, except Ahuahu/Great Mercury Island, have statutory protection and are managed by the Department of Conservation as highly valuable Nature Reserves where public access prohibited.
 Ahuahu/Great Mercury Island is privately owned and public access is allowed (excluding residential sites and the planted pine forest).
 One lone island, Repanga/Cuvier Island, also a protected Nature Reserve, lies 15 km to the north of Ahuahu/Great Mercury Island, although this island is not normally considered part of the Mercury Island group.